honzikom/AoC2022/README.md

 ## Day08
 I like problems that work with matrices.
 You know, that's what we statisticians do.
 So the idea was simple, the implementation could be simplified (there are too many if-elses), but overall I'm pretty happy.
 There's no need to create the best-looking code for one-time-only occasion such us AoC.

+## Day09
+I don't like my solutions that are if-elseif-elseif-else trees.
+There must be somue more elegant way to implement the movement, but this way I didn't need to thin ktoo hard.
+Solution for part I didn't work as inteded, but there were good examples provided so I added an Euclidean distance check to determine if the tail moves at all.
+Part II was basically adding another loop inside this solution, so this wasn't too hard.
+I'm only sorry that I wake up late and had a meeting so I wasn't able to finish this puzzle eartlier :(